 You’d also need an LLC when applying for licenses and permits, as well as registering to pay taxes and applying for insurance.

 Again, the point is to separate your business records from your personal records.

 Your accounting, your books, should be impeccable and more importantly, add up.
-Use bookkeeping software if you must to keep your records spotless.
+If you must, use bookkeeping software to keep your records spotless.

 6. Obtain all necessary licenses and permits.

 When getting licenses and permits for your brewery, you have to have a product line established along with the recipes, the equipment and facilities set up and ready for production, product labels ready to print, and a marketing plan.